HimanshuMK/Captcha-Recognition-Model/README.md

 The Captcha Recognition Model utilizes convolutional neural networks (CNNs) to process and interpret CAPTCHA images.
 The model is trained on a dataset of CAPTCHA images to accurately predict the characters in the images.

 ## Contents
-* 'Captcha_model.ipynb': Jupyter notebook containing the entire process of data preparation, model building, training, and evaluation.
+* Captcha_model.ipynb: Jupyter notebook containing the entire process of data preparation, model building, training, and evaluation.

 ## Installation
 To run the notebook and train the model, follow these steps: